sergeirocks100/GearStation_Next/.github/CONTRIBUTING.md

 These are the directives we have for project maintainers.

-- Do not merge pull requests without prior headcoder approval, unless the pull request's changes don't have a major impact on the intended playability or appearance of the game (bugfixes, quality-of-life improvements, etc.), or no headcoder reply is given within 3 days of the pull request being opened.
+- Do not merge pull requests without prior headcoder approval, unless the pull request's changes don't have a major impact on the intended playability or appearance of the game (bugfixes, quality-of-life improvements, etc.), or no headcoder reply is given within 72 hours of the pull request being opened.
 - Do not merge pull requests you create.
 - Do not merge pull requests until 24 hours have passed since it was opened.
 Exceptions include:
   - Emergency fixes.